 If you are into food blogging and are interested in food photography, you must be well aware of Neel’s Learning Food Photography blog.
-He conducts online 30 days to better food photography projects, interviews food stylists and food photographers.
-He also did project 365 days in 2012.
+That blog is offline now.
 I learnt a lot about photography from project 365 days in 2012.
 Though we did not finish the project that year, I learned a lot about the camera and photography in general.
 Last year and this year I enrolled for 30 days to better photography and both times something or the other came up and could not give my 100% to the project.
 This year after completing the 30 days project, upon everyone’s request Neel gave us bonus challenges every month.
 Photographing cookies was one of them and these cookies were for that challenge.

 Usually when I take pictures I do not plan ahead for the shoot.
 I place my subject in the frame and fill up the frame with props or ingredients used in the recipe.
 What I learned from 30 days to better food pictures is that planning ahead by creating a shortlist; listing down the main subject, props to use, how to place them and even doing a sketch shot gives a better idea to style the photo shoot.
 It also conveying a better story through food pictures.
 The story I was trying convey through this picture is, planning a photo shoot eating these yummy cookies.
 I hope I succeed in telling that story.
 Though I do not plan my photo shoots ahead of time, that is crating a shortlist and ketch shots, I do see the difference in pictures when I shoot on the fly and when have done some planning ahead.
 Spanakopita pictures where also planned as I took those pictures back in August when I did 30 days to better food photos project.
 In fact that assignment was taking pictures based on the shortlist and sketch shots.